This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 It's possible to shift the trend by creating a homely atmosphere in the office, encouraging employees to work there rather than at home.
 Start with comfortable furniture, warm lighting, and personal touches like plants or artwork to make your office feel more homey.
 A well-stocked kitchen, a cozy breakout area, and flexible workspaces can also help foster a sense of familiarity.
 When the office feels inviting and comfortable, people are more likely to come in instead of working from home.

-3. Workers tend to be more productive at home than on-site
+3. Some workers tend to be more productive at home than on-site

 Many of your employees may find they are more productive working from home.
 Actually, 60.4% of workers report increased productivity because of fewer distractions commonly found in office environments.
 This significant statistic underscores the necessity for your workplace design to evolve.
 It is essential to create a workspace that mirrors home tranquility and functionality.
 Enhancing your office to facilitate focused work and minimize interruptions turns your office into a more appealing place to work.